The See of Things

 “Stars?” the girl said, “Is it the stars sending in all those things?”

 “No dumb girl.
-The stars can’t control the sea any more than the wind.”
+The stars can’t control the Sea any more than the Wind.”

 “Then the moon?
 Did it make that stick?
-Or the hand in the clouds?”
+Or the Hand in the clouds?”

 “A moon making a stick.
-A hand in the clouds?
+A Hand in the clouds?
 A star sending objects across a sea.
 Don’t bother me with such nonsense,” the old woman scoffed.

 The snap in the old woman’s voice told the girl that she did not think it was nonsense at all.
 This encouraged the girl.
 More questions crowded her pursed lips.
 But she needed the old woman’s company too much to press further.
 She could instead watch the next day and day after, she told herself, until the old woman, busy at work, forgot she was watching.
 She’d pull the answers out herself, as if her own things for collecting.
 After such exchanges, the girl would often stare up at the constellations and let the memory of the old woman’s words bounce off each star.
 As the girl became lost in thought, the old woman would rise from the fire and shuffle away, leaving the girl to sit alone in the darkness in her wonder.

 Presently, while many questions bothered the girl, she kept her tongue and continued to watch instead.
-Still wet and trembling from her battle with the sea, the old woman regardless, prepared to take a measure.
+Still wet and trembling from her battle with the Sea, the old woman regardless, prepared to take a measure.
 With her stick in hand, she reached into the cart for the rope coiled inside, using her fingers to find its end.
-Pinching it as if a dangerous snake from its basket, she guided the rope out and above her head, until wielding enough slack to begin her calculations.
+Pinching it as if a dangerous snake from its basket, the old woman guided the rope out and above her head, until wielding enough slack to begin her calculations.
 When the old woman had determined a satisfied amount, she held its end to the tip of her stick.
 Between the length of rope, constructed from scraps tied together by burly knots, appeared many things peaking out.
 The old woman had braided her collection between twists and loops like too many kids tucked in one bed.
 In the time of the girl’s watching, the collection had become a mound of twine and metal and shell, cotton cloth and many unrecognizable things tucked in its long folds.
 Was that a half scissor blade or a key?
 Had the old woman unearthed a buckle from a shoe or belt?
 There were things the girl recognized from months before and things that she hadn’t remembered the old woman finding at all.
 But remembering what had been found wasn’t the girl’s task.
 Although she made note of each as peered into the crate while following in the old woman’s wake each evening.
 Why hadn't she been given this name, the girl who remembered things?
 She would have preferred such a title.
 Wasn’t she the girl who provided the bits of twine that the old woman had used to create her long tail of treasures?
-The thought nipped at her as if sent by the wind to remind of the old woman’s lack of appreciation.
+The thought nipped at her as if sent by the Wind to remind of the old woman’s lack of appreciation.

 The old woman had never acknowledged the girl being witness to anything nor did she care for her company or opinion then or now as she held the stick upright with one hand and felt for the object in her pocket with the other.
 But she knew the girl was watching, discerning its importance just as the old woman did.
 The girl understood the measure of a thing was significant; she just didn’t understand her role in its finding.
 But the old woman, having watched many sunsets, and many girls who watched boats come in, would not tell her.
 She knew there were those who lived not believing that the things they could see, could feel, or think were more extraordinary than what they deemed extraordinary to be.
-They wished themselves to be, as things brought in by the sea, only found and nothing more.
+They wished themselves to be, as things brought in by the Sea, only found and nothing more.
 Was the girl one of these?
 The girl hadn’t decided, and it wasn’t the old woman’s work to decide for her either.
 Each to their habit; each to their task until something more.

 The old woman knew there were others still watching too– the ghosts.
 She had felt them draw closer moments earlier, risking to leave the safety of their collective, giving more reason to her concern.
 To the people of this place, they appeared as shadows cast by clouds along the cliffs.
 But the old woman knew they were as dangerous as real.
 Like her, they desired to lay claim on such an object.
-From the invisible hand within the clouds to the darkness living in the cliffs, many did.
+From the invisible Hand within the clouds to the darkness living in the cliffs, many did.
 Even the stars who were at that very time holding witness too, camouflaged by the last light across the sky, felt envy.
 But the ghosts were not hers to order, nor were they constrained to the cliffs either.
 They, like the old woman and the waves, could move in many directions giving them as much power to twist a thing to their purpose as could she.

 What that was and why it had come to her shore, made her cross.
 Such things should not make such a crossing.
 It’s why the ghosts dared to leave the cliffs for a closer look.
 But such wonder was not hers to dwell in.
 She was to measure and nothing more, so she held the stick firmly to the slack in the rope and pulled the object from her pocket.
 She then placed the object parallel to the stick with her other hand.
 Yes, the girl was right, it had begun and a thing undone if, of extraordinary measure, meant an unraveling.
 But what would unravel?
-Even the stars and the invisible hand in the clouds watching had no answer.
+Even the stars and the invisible Hand in the clouds watching had no answer.
 The old woman steadied her hand and placed the strange thing against the stick.

-The sun paused its final descent, and the wind softened to a whisper as they too watched.
+The sun paused its final descent, and the Wind softened to a whisper as they too watched.
 It did not take long before the rope began to shake and the etchings along the stick began to glow.
 The old woman struggled to keep her arm still.
 This confused the girl watching.
 It seemed the object did not want to be measured.
 But the old woman held firm, pressing it harder against the branch to complete the reading.
 Each to a habit, each to a task, until something more.
 The old woman then peered over her shoulder toward the cliffs with narrowed eyes, and the girl felt an overwhelm of panic.

 The girl noted the dark figures gathered along the edge of the highest cliff had descended into large rocks at its foot.
 It was a conflicting sensation.
 Suddenly she craved to draw closer, to hide in their numbers and listen to their whispers.
-Did they know why the sea had fought so?
+Did they know why the Sea had fought so?
 As she continued to study their movement, their numbers seemed to multiply with each blink.
 The girl became lost at their doubling in size, forgetting the old woman and the thing she measured.

 The carved markings running down the stick began to dance, growing darker and lighter.
 The movement was subtle and in the failing light, only the old woman could see their pattern.
 When the reading was complete, the old woman closed her eyes and released the stick.
 As it hit the ground, the glow of the measure along its shaft disappeared.
 The old woman tightened her fist around the mysterious object and held it against her breast.
 She immediately sensed the dark figures begin to stir.